redhat-openstack/infrared/docs/source/spec.rst

 The subcommand specification files ``installer/ospd/ospd.spec`` and ``installer/ospd/packstack.spec`` contain:
     * subcommand name and description
     * specific options and groups for a given subcommand

+The subcommand default files ``installer/ospd/ospd.yml`` and ``installer/ospd/packstack.yml`` contain:
+    * A set of `extra vars <http://docs.ansible.com/ansible/playbooks_variables.html#passing-variables-on-the-command-line>`_ in YAML format which the subcommand will use as the skeleton for its input

 Options and Groups